adisandro/MMINT/examples/IFM24/edu.toronto.cs.se.mmint.examples.ifm24/IFM24/README.md

 2. Querying AC template (Sec.
 5.2)
     1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/IFM24/templates/QueryAnalysis.gsn`, select the analysis class `/IFM24/src/ifm24/VQLQueryAnalysis.java`.
     2. Right-click on any of the imported nodes, select `MMINT > Instantiate Template`.
-    3. Insert the safety goal text `the system does not administer a dose`, select the PL model `/IFM24/model/R1.productline`, select the query `/IFM24/src/ifm24/queries.vql`, select `Viatra for Product Lines`.
+    3. Insert the safety goal text `the system does not administer a dose until the alarm is disabled`, select the PL model `/IFM24/model/R1.productline`, select the query `/IFM24/src/ifm24/queries.vql`, select `Viatra for Product Lines`.
 The PL AC is populated with the results of the query analysis.

 3. Model Checking AC template (Sec.
 5.2)
     1. Right-click in the diagram background, select `MMINT > Import Template`, select the template `/IFM24/templates/ModelCheckingAnalysis.gsn`, select the analysis class `/IFM24/src/ifm24/FTS4VMCAnalysis.java`.